 Both Stephen R Covey and David Allen advocate the importance of a weekly review.
 The weekly review is the way to monitor your progress towards acheiving goals and to take the time to plan.
-Choose a time that will work well for you.
+Choose a regular time for a weekly review that will work well for you.

 Steps for a Weekly Review: